awsdocs/amazon-rds-user-guide/doc_source/USER_ReplicateBackups.md

 + PostgreSQL version 9\.6 and higher
 + Microsoft SQL Server version 2012 and higher

   Backup replication isn't supported for encrypted SQL Server DB instances\.
+Make sure to clear the **Enable encryption** check box when you create a SQL Server DB instance for which you want to use backup replication\.

 For an example of using backup replication, see the AWS online tech talk [Managed Disaster Recovery with Amazon RDS for Oracle Cross\-Region Automated Backups](https://pages.awscloud.com/Managed-Disaster-Recovery-with-Amazon-RDS-for-Oracle-Cross-Region-Automated-Backups_2021_0908-DAT_OD.html)\.